top of page

 What about the authors who wrote the Bible?

-• Paul hunted down, persecuted, arrested, and often murdered the disciples of Jesus before his conversion.
+Before being converted, Paul hunted down, persecuted, arrested, and often murdered the disciples of Jesus.

 Jesus changed his name from Saul to Paul.

-• Why did Paul's life have a dramatic change?
-Because he knew that Jesus was the real deal.
+Why did Paul's life undergo a dramatic change?

-• Is it reasonable to believe that Saul suddenly joined some "elaborate hoax" and "big landing on the moon conspiracy" of lies and deception after despising the Christian movement?
+Is it reasonable to believe that Saul suddenly joined some "elaborate hoax" and "big landing on the moon conspiracy" of lies and deception?

 Most of the New Testament authors were, in some way, cruelly executed.